New

 Too often, founders spend all their time perfecting their product and pitch deck, but treat hiring as an afterthought.

-But here's the truth: your team is your most valuable asset.
+But here's the truth: your team is your most valuable asset, and the process of hiring is the most important force.

 1. What are you hiring for?

 Figure out the roles that you really need at a particular point in time and in the future.
-Write it down for clarity.
+Ask yourself: Is this position essential right now, or is it something that can wait?

-2. When would you need someone to fill up the said role(s)?
+2. When would you need someone to fill the said role(s)?

 You can hire ahead of time or when the need arises.
-Align your recruiting roadmap with long as well as short-term goals.
+Align your recruiting roadmap with long-term as well as short-term goals.

 Be clear with the timelines, so you don’t have to run around at the eleventh hour.